-- 3.1 The bodies that are subject to officer appointment and proposed appointees are set out at Appendix 1 for endorsement.
-The bodies for which it would be appropriate for the appointee to be a Portfolio Holder (including the Leader of the Council) are also set out at Appendix 1. - 3.2 Set out at Appendix 2 is a list of those bodies requiring Member nominations for the next year, along with information on the timing, frequency and location of meetings.
-Substitutes are not required for the Hockley or Rayleigh Grange Community Associations. - 3.3 Each Group Leader and the non-Group Member has been asked to provide a list of nominees to serve on outside bodies.
-Details of nominations will follow. - 3.4 In appointing to Outside Bodies there is no legal requirement to take account of the number of seats each Political Group holds on the Council as a whole.
-Should the pro rata rules be applied, the allocation of places for the seats identified at Appendix 2 would be as follows:-
+- 3.1 Proposals reflect changes introduced following the review of appointments to outside bodies in the last Municipal Year. - 3.2 The bodies that are subject to officer appointment and proposed appointees are set out at Appendix 1 for endorsement.
+The bodies for which it would be appropriate for the appointee to be a Portfolio Holder (including the Leader of the Council) are also set out at Appendix 1. - 3.3 Set out at Appendix 2 is a list of those bodies requiring Member nominations for the next year, along with information on the timing, frequency and location of meetings.
+Substitutes are not required for the Hockley or Rayleigh Grange Community Associations or the Essex Health Overview and Scrutiny Committee. - 3.4 Group Leaders and the non-Group Member have been asked to provide a list of nominees to serve on outside bodies.
+Details of nominations will follow.

+3.5 In appointing to Outside Bodies there is no legal requirement to take account of the number of seats each political Group holds on the Council as a whole.
+Should the pro-rata rules be applied, the allocation of places for the seats identified at Appendix 2 would be as follows:-